Who organizes and manages all the crew team activities?

 Is there a trip during spring break?

 The crew team holds rigorous spring training during spring break.
 They start training in earnest for the season and it is especially important for freshman since they’ve never rowed together before.
 Spring training is both hard work and a major team building experience.
-Rowers are encouraged to attend the spring break trip to Tampa, Florida - always the second week of Spring break.
-Athletes are also enouraged to attend practices the first week of Spring Break.
-This year's Tampa trip will be March 25- April 1, 2023.
+Rowers are encouraged to attend the spring break trip - more information will be added as we have it.
 More info here.

 What is Stotesbury?
 Should I go?